ronikbhaskar/ronikbhaskar.github.io/ronikbhaskar.github.io/source/projects/anti-eliza.md

 ---
 title: Anti-ELIZA
+description: >-
+    Anthropomorphizing AI can lead to misunderstandings about the true nature and limitations of these systems.
+By believing AI is knowledgeable and understanding, humans tend to overestimate AI's capabilities.
+They entrust data processing formulas with their emotional needs and nuanced ethical dilemmas, neither of which these tools are equipped to handle.
+This misplaced trust in algorithms can lead to bad decisions, but more importantly, it shifts blame away from the user and the programmer.
 ---

 *Conditioning away the human level of trust imparted to AI systems.
 Inspired by ELIZA.
 [Test it out.](/anti-eliza/)*